 Make sure to install a reliable anti-virus on all devices to protect them.
 Remind your child to update the anti-virus whenever alerted to do so.

-Back-to-School Safety Tips for Online Learning: It’s important to have a rigorous anti-virus even if the device is issued by the school.
+Online learning safety pro tips: It’s important to have a rigorous anti-virus even if the device is issued by the school.

 6. Strong Password Requirements for Kids

-Back-to-School Safety Tips for Online Learning: If your kids don’t have a password manager, this is the perfect time to get them one.
+Online learning safety pro tips: If your kids don’t have a password manager, this is the perfect time to get them one.

 7. Beware the Online Hoax